paulmotz/JavaScript30/readme.md

 ## 12 - Key Sequence Detection

-...yet another challenge that does not like Safari

 My implementation allows multiple words and adds some *fabulous* details

 ## 13 - Slide in on Scroll